zopyx/zopyx.ipsumplone/README.txt

-This package provides some browser view for creating demo content and demo images without reinventing functionality for every new project
+This package provides some browser view for creating demo content and demo images without reinventing functionality for every new project.

 Installation
 ============

-Add ``zopyx.ipsumplone`` to the eggs options of your buildout configuration, re-run buildout and restart your Plone instance
+Add ``zopyx.ipsumplone`` to the eggs options of your buildout configuration, re-run buildout and restart your Plone instances.

 Usage
 =====